Nurse Aide (CNA/STNA)

 Clinical Hours: Included in the STNA training program is a mandatory 2-day (16 hours) clinical at an off-site nursing facility.
 Clinicals are always held during the day.
 OSCTC also provides weekend clinical opportunities.
 Graduation may be slightly delayed for large classes.

-Day & Evening Classes - Dayton Campus:
+Day & Evening Classes - Dayton & Beavercreek Campuses:

 Day & Evening Start Graduation Date